-Would you like to be better at marketing your brand and providing engaging material for existing and potential clients to benefit from?
+Would you like to be better at marketing your brand and providing engaging material to benefit existing and potential clients?

 The shape of insurance marketing has changed, it is no longer okay just to have a website, added a few links, publish a couple of industry articles, and add a contact me page, buyers are looking for a broker who has a decent web presence, a website which is easy to use publishes regular topical and insightful content and gives them free stuff that offers them information and value before they buy.